bjoshua/apt_mirror/README.md

 # Attributes

-All attributes are in the `node[:apt-mirror]` namespace
+All attributes are in the `node[:apt_mirror]` namespace

 # Usage

-Default attributes set to the apt-mirror defaults from the config file included with the package.
+Default attributes set to the apt_mirror defaults from the config file included with the package.

 How to call in a recipe

 ```
-apt-mirror_mirror "opscode_lucid_10" do
+apt_mirror_mirror "opscode_lucid_10" do
   action :create
   type "deb"
   url "http://apt.opscode.com/"